Large-$n$ asymptotics for Weil-Petersson volumes of moduli spaces of bordered hyperbolic surfaces: Relative frequencies of closed curves

-\begin{proof} This is essentially \cite[Theorem 1.2]{Na.05} with some small adaptations to make the error term independent of $l$.
-By \cite[Theorem 1.1 and Corollary 1.2]{Bo.12}, we can replace the constant in \cite[equation (2.25)]{Na.05} by a constant independent of $\ell<1$.
-Next, since we are only interested in counting geodesics whose length is in the window $\left[1,T\right]$, implied constants in the remainder of the proof are independent of $S_{\ell}$.
-Since by \cite{Ba.Ma.Mo17}, $\delta\left(S_{\ell}\right)$ is the only $L^{2}$-eigenvalue, the claim follows. \end{proof} We now prove Proposition \ref{thm:Pants-PGT}. \begin{proof}[Proof of Theorem \ref{thm:Pants-PGT}] Given our pair of pants $Y_{\ell}$, we can glue a funnel of width $\ell_{i}$ to obtain a complete surface $S_{\ell}$ of infinite area.
+But, using the continuity of the left-hand side, the $C_{i}(\ell)$ on the right-hand side can be made uniform over all $\ell\in[a,b]$.
+The proof then continues identically as in \cite[Theorem 1.2]{Na.05} propagating these uniform bounds throughout the remainder. \end{proof} \end{proof} We now prove Proposition \ref{thm:Pants-PGT}. \begin{proof}[Proof of Proposition \ref{thm:Pants-PGT}] By gluing a funnel of width $\ell_{i}$ to $Y_{\ell}$, we obtain a complete surface $S_{\ell}$ of infinite area.
 Since $Y_{\ell}$ is the convex core of $S_{\ell}$, any closed geodesic on $S_{\ell}$ lies in $Y_{\ell}$, and so it remains to prove the statement for $S_{\ell}$.

 Let $\kappa>0$ be given.
 By e.g. \cite[Theorem 3.1]{McM1998}, the Hausdorff dimension $\delta\left(S_{\ell}\right)$ is a continuous function in $\ell$ with $\lim_{\ell\to0}\delta\left(S_{\ell}\right)=1$.
 Then we can find an $\ell_{0}>0$ such that